RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 # Example of a fixed container purl
 TODO
 ```
-More detailed information about OCI purl usage can be found [here](https://redhatproductsecurity.github.io/security-data-guidelines/purl/#identifying-container-images).

-### Purl differences based on fix status
-Although both RPM, RPM modules and containers are represented in CSAF advisories and VEX data using standard purls,
-there are a few differences in their representation depending on the fix status.

-* Unfixed: Includes the `under_investigation`, `known_affected` and most `known_not_affected` product statuses
-  * Component version: All unfixed components, both `rpm` and `oci` purl formats will not include any component versioning
-  * Architecture: SRPMs will have the qualifier `arch=src`, but both binary RPMs and container will not include any
-architecture information
-* Fixed: Includes all `fixed` product status and the occasional `known_not-affected` product statuses
-  * Component version: All fixed components will include versioning in  the `rpm` and `oci` purl formats
-  * Architecture: All fixed components will include architecture information in the `rpm` and `oci` purl formats

 ## Determining CPEs
 Common Platform Enumeration (CPE) is a standardized method of describing and identifying classes of applications,